 Abu Dhabi’s undisputed beach resort champion is Saadiyat Island, sitting just to the north of the city centre and easily connected by freeway to Abu Dhabi’s International Airport and Dubai.

-What sets the resorts on Saadiyat Island aside from many of their competing resorts in Dubai and the Northern Emirates is their unbridled access to the Arabian Gulf waters – with real sand and real waves!
-But let’s take a look at each and see what additional facilities are on offer beyond the beach.
+What sets the resorts on Saadiyat Island aside from many of their competing resorts in Dubai and the Northern Emirates is their unbridled access to the Persian (Arabian) Gulf waters – with real sand and real waves!
+But let’s look at each and see what additional facilities are available beyond the beach.